sanjaypakale/springboot-data-validation/README.md

 # springboot-data-validation
-Demonstration of requestion validation using javax.validation
+Demonstration of request payload validation using javax.validation